phoenix-raghav/phoenix-movie-recommendation-engine/README.md

 OPTION 1:
 1. Clone or download this repository to your local machine.
-2. Open your terminal/command prompt from your project directory and install all the libraries mentioned in the [requirements.txt] bu executing the command
+2. Open your terminal/command prompt from your project directory and install all the libraries mentioned in the [requirements.txt] executing the command
    `pip install -r requirements.txt` (if OS ERROR occurs try using `pip install --user -r requirements.txt`)
+    (May be intalling collected packages takes time at last)
-3. In the same terminal/command prompt from your project directory and run the file `app.py` by executing the command `python app.py`.
+3. In the same terminal/command prompt from your project directory run the file `app.py` by executing the command `python .\app.py`.
-4. Wait for sometime.
+4. Wait for sometime you will get the link.
-5. Go to your browser and type `http://127.0.0.1:8000/` in the address bar.
+5. Click on the link `http://127.0.0.1:8000/`.
 6. Page is loading.
 7. Hurray!
 That's it.